- New York

 It doesn’t matter whether or not you’re Irish, the St. Patrick’s Day Parade in Manhattan in March is for all party-goers.
 The parade travels up famed Fifth Avenue, passing famous landmarks like St. Patrick’s Cathedral and Central Park.

-New York City shines in the spring, when the snow melts and the trees start to blossom.
-In April, Sakura Matsuri, the cherry blossom festival at the Brooklyn Botanic Garden, signals the start of the season as the cherry trees burst into a pretty pink splendor.
+New York City shines in the spring, when the snow melts and the trees start to bloom.
+In April, cherry blossoms fill the trees at the Brooklyn Botanic Garden with a pretty pink splendor, signaling the start of the season.

 Local sports fans go crazy for Major League Baseball’s opening day in April.
 Catch the New York Yankees playing at Yankee Stadium in the Bronx or the New York Mets at Citi Field in Queens.